 |10 year government bond yield||2.90%|

-Stocks are lower this morning on no real news.
-Bonds and MBS are up.
+Stocks are rebounding this morning on no real news.
+Bonds and MBS are down small.